DMS-99/CoffeeBot/Process/README.md

 The robot files called from the process enginee are provided below.
-One file that need a bit of elaboration is the pourcoffee.urp file which executes the pouring process.
+One file that needs a bit of elaboration is the pourcoffee.urp file which executes the pouring process.

 The file pourcoffee.urp implements the coffee pouring routine executed by the robot using the kettle.
 A central control variable in this program is num_loop, which defines the number of pouring rounds.
 This variable can either be assigned a fixed value—set to 5 in the current configuration to represent five pouring rounds—or dynamically assigned to in0.
 In the latter case, the number of pouring rounds is retrieved via Process (a) from the process engine and subsequently used to execute the pouring routine.